nomadicmehul/21DaysofDevOps/README.md

 *Project Description :*

+## WHO SHOULD STUDY DEVOPS?

+DevOps is for anybody who wants to grasp how the concepts of DevOps can help an organization focus on value and streamline the delivery process.
+It is also for individuals who are keen to learn more about common infrastructure servers, scalability and availability.

+Learning DevOps would be ideal for software developers, technical project managers, architects, Operations support team members, deployment engineers, IT managers, development managers, etc

+By getting trained in DevOps one would be much better place to build a career as a DevOps engineer or a service engineer in the enterprise infrastructure arena.

 ## #21DaysofDevOps

 This repository contains resources and tasks for the #21DaysofDevOps challenge.
 The goal of this project is to help developers and IT professionals enhance their skills and knowledge in the field of DevOps through a structured 21-day learning journey.